NoRedInk/ruby-style-guide/README.md

   Keep existing comments up-to-date.
 An outdated comment is worse than no comment at all.
 <sup>[[link](#comment-upkeep)]</sup>

-> Good code is like a good joke - it needs no explanation. <br>
-> -- Russ Olsen

 * <a name="refactor-dont-comment"></a>
   Avoid writing comments to explain bad code.
 Refactor the code to make it